nrfconnect/sdk-nrf/samples/caf_sensor_manager/README.rst

 =========================

 For the MCU with multiple cores, the default configuration uses one core to simulate the sensor and the other core to process the sensor.
-These multicore MCUs can support a single-core configuration, where the sensor is simulated and processed on a single, selected core.
+The multicore MCUs can also support a single-core configuration, where the sensor is simulated and processed on a single, selected core.
 The configuration is placed in the :file:`boards/<board>_singlecore.conf` file.

-To use this configuration, specify the ``-DOVERLAY_CONFIG=boards/<board>_singlecore.conf`` parameter along with the build command when building the sample:
+To use this configuration, run the following command:

 .. code-block:: console